Coronavirus (COVID-19) Vaccinations: Understanding your privacy obligations to your staff

 Consent to collecting vaccination status information must be freely given and constitute valid consent.
 You must make sure that your employees understand why you need to collect this information, what you will use it for, and give them a genuine opportunity to provide or withhold consent.
 You should exercise caution in seeking consent in these circumstances given the imbalance of power in the employment relationship that may cause employees to feel pressured or obligated to provide their consent.

 You must have clear and justifiable reasons for collecting your employees’ vaccination status information.
 If you have no specified use for this information, are recording it on a ‘just in case’ basis, or if you can achieve your purpose without collecting this information, you are unlikely to be able to justify that the collection is reasonably necessary.
 For example, if you are collecting vaccination status information for monitoring purposes only, it will be difficult to demonstrate the necessity of collecting this information.
+In such cases where you do not have a clear and justifiable reason, vaccination status information should not be collected.

 Required or authorised by law